curityio/example-dcr-request-validation/README.md

 ### Server side
 * Server certificate and related key for the runtime service of the Curity Identity Server: `example.tls.p12`
 * Trusted issuer of client certificates: `accredited-ca.issuer.cer`
-* Signature verification key/certificate for the entity signing software statement assertions: `ssa-ca.issuer.cer`
+* Signature verification key/certificate for the entity signing the software statement assertions: `ssa-ca.issuer.cer`

 ### Client side
 * Client certificate and related key for testing: `example.client.p12`
 * Trustchain to validate server certificate during testing: `trusted-ca.trustchain.pem`
-* Private and public key for signing a software statement: `ssa-ca.issuer.key` and `ssa-ca.issuer.pub`
+* Private and public key for signing a software statement used for testing: `ssa-ca.issuer.key` and `ssa-ca.issuer.pub`

 # Deployment
 1. Create the required certificates: `./1-create-certs.sh`